 The set linetype command allows you to redefine the basic linetypes used for plots.
 The command options are identical to those for "set style line".
-Unlike line styles, redefinitions by set linetype are persistent; they are not affected by reset.
+Unlike line styles, redefinitions by set linetype are persistent.
+They are not affected by reset.
+However the initial linetype properties are restored by reset session.